 - Loans/Debt payments

-Next, I have put the essential need for food in its own tab since this is the easiest place to over-spend.
-I suggest getting as granular and specific with this category so that you can take a close, well-informed look on what you can cut back on.
+Next, I have given food in its own tab since it is the easiest place to overspend.
+I suggest getting as specific with this category as possible so that you can take a close, well-informed look at what you can cut back on.
 For instance, scrutinize your statements and be sure to track groceries, take out, and eating out at restaurants separately.
-If you have a particular habit, like a Starbucks addiction or are known to indulge in a mid-afternoon snack at the hip food truck all the time, you may want to give them their own line item.
-Seeing your coffee habit aggregated on its own means you can see the magnitude of what it is doing to your pocketbook instead of being lost in a weekly food budget.
+If you have a particular habit, like a Starbucks addiction or are known to indulge in a mid-afternoon snack at the hip food truck, then you may want to give them their own line item.
+It is easy for these types of expenses to get lost in a weekly food budget.
+But seeing your coffee habit aggregated on its own means allows you to see the magnitude of what it is doing to your pocketbook.

-Now, go back through your monthly statements and sort of all of the more superfluous expenditures like haircuts, waxing, movie tickets, travel and your bill for happy hour.
+Now, go back through your monthly statements and sort all of the superfluous expenditures like haircuts, waxing, movie tickets, travel and your bill for happy hour.
 Also be vigilant of anything that has in-app purchases.
-You may not notice that you are downloading a song here or powering up a game for $1.99 there, and it all adds up.
-There is a lot of room for trimming in these areas though that is never the fun one to want to cut.
-Once all of these tabs are sorted, you total out each tab, add them all up and subtract from the net income amount.
-Are you in the red or the black?
-Or maybe it’s a bit grey?
-Now though you have everything clearly organized so that you can drill down on each of the subcategories and see what you can tweak.
+You may not notice that you are downloading a song here or powering up a game for $1.99 there, but it all adds up.
+Though it may not be fun there is a lot of room for trimming in these areas.

 By finding cheaper versions of some line items or scratching some entirely, you should be able to get yourself in a place where you have bit of a buffer.
-That buffer should be put into an interest-earning savings account for emergencies, holiday shopping or more comfort in the future.
-This total amount of spending will allow for even the smallest but of savings should be your goal budget number.
-Always have that in mind and to help yourself stay on track, you can even download worksheets from the internet to work out what your next month’s spending was in comparison to the budget number you just calculated for each silo.
+That buffer should be put into an interest-earning savings account for emergencies, holiday shopping or retirement.
+This total amount of spending will allow for even the smallest bit of savings to be your goal budget number.
+Always have that in mind and to help yourself stay on track, you can even download worksheets from the internet to work out what your month’s spending was in comparison to the budget number you just calculated for each silo.
 Were you over-budget this month?
 Why?
-Was it a trip for a wedding or some rare occasion or do you need to reign in your online shopping and Candy Crush addiction?
+Was it a trip for a wedding? or do you need to reign in your online shopping and Candy Crush addiction?

-No one likes setting up parameters and facing their bank statements, but once you set up this easy-to-follow foundation, keeping your personal budget will no longer seem intimidating.
-Your diligence will pay off sooner than you think so that you can save more and have less worries!
+No one likes setting up parameters or facing their bank statements, but once you build this easy-to-follow foundation keeping your personal budget no longer feels intimidating.
+Your diligence will pay off sooner than you think and you will save more and have less worries!

-For more information, please take a look http://marlaisackson.wpengine.com/saving-money-beginners-personal-finance/
+For more information, take a look at http://marlaisackson.wpengine.com/saving-money-beginners-personal-finance/